nodemcu/nodemcu-firmware/docs/modules/tls.md

 ## tls.cert.auth()

-Controls the certificate verification process when the esp authenticates against the other side like when receiving a secure connection or when establishing mutual authentication like in MQTT.
+Controls the certificate proving process when the esp authenticates against the other side like when establishing mutual authentication as in MQTT.  the tls.cert.auth data is used as the TLS client key and certificate when the NodeMCU device is making a connection to a remote TLS server.

 #### Syntax
 `tls.cert.auth(enable)`